nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 Confronting the two curves one can check if, at the end of the time of training, the model predict well the data samples.

 In particular one can have cases of overfitting, when the model approximate too well the training set, and has a low predictive power in any other poxible data sample.
 A possible way to avoid that is by looking at the behaviour of the learning curves of training and validation.
 If the accuracy on the training set starts to became higher than the one on the validation set and the discrepancy do not vanish it can be a case of overfitting.
-At the end of the fitting process the discrepance between the two has to be quite low and has to decrease with the rinning time in order to have a good working model.
+At the end of the fitting process the discrepance between the two has to be quite low and has to decrease with the running time in order to have a good working model.

 put the bias and variance

-For each model is also provided the ROC curve
+For each model is also provided the ROC curve.

-At the end the accuracy was computed via the function "accuracy_score" and also via the "f1_score", the results are reported below.
+At the end, the accuracy score of every model was computed via the function "accuracy_score" and also via the "f1_score", the results are reported below.
 Was choosen to use also the latter one because combine inside two other metrix such as recall_score and precision_score, so the result of f1_score will be high only if both recall and precision are high.